mpenet/casyn/README.md

 ### Convenience macros

-You can use with-client and with-consistency to bind their respective values if you prefer that to explicit arguments.
+You can use with-consistency or with-client to bind their respective values if you prefer that to explicit arguments.

 ```clojure